 While I deal with this question at length in the From Evangelicalism to Atheism series, today I want to give a short, condensed answer to this question.

-Christian fundamentalism taught me to stand firm on my beliefs and convictions.
-When I was a pastor, people appreciated and applauded my willingness to resolutely defend my beliefs and convictions, But now that I do the same with atheism and liberal politics, they think there must be some other reason I drastically changed my mind and life.
-I am the same man, a man who thinks that beliefs matter.
+Christian Fundamentalism taught me to stand firm on my beliefs and convictions.
+When I was a pastor, people appreciated and applauded my willingness to resolutely defend my beliefs and convictions.
+But now that I do the same with atheism, humanism, and liberal politics, they think there must be some other reason I drastically changed my mind and life.
+Let me be clear, I am the same man, a man who thinks that beliefs matter.

-My mother taught me, from my youth onward, that it was important to stand up for what I believe.
-Now, this does not mean that I am not now tolerant of the beliefs of others, because I am.
+My mother taught me, from my youth up, that it was important to stand up for what you believe.
+Now, this doesn’t mean that I am not now tolerant of the beliefs of others, because I am.
 As I get older, I realize that tolerance is an important virtue.
-Stepping outside of the box I spent most of my life in, I found a rich, diverse, and contradictory world that forced me to be more accepting and tolerant.
+Stepping outside of the box in which I spent most of my life, I have found a rich, diverse, and contradictory world that continues to challenge me and force me to be more accepting and tolerant.

 When I entered kindergarten I could already read.
-My mother taught me to read and she developed in me an unquenchable thirst for knowledge.
-This may seem counterintuitive at first, since I was raised in a fundamentalist environment that is not known for promoting a thirst for knowledge.
-But, by becoming a proficient and avid reader, I had at my disposal countless opportunities to expand my knowledge.
+My book-loving mother taught me to read, and she developed in me an unquenchable thirst for knowledge.
+This may seem counter-intuitive at first, since I was raised in a Fundamentalist environment that is known for its ignorance.
+However, by becoming a proficient and avid reader, I had at my disposal countless opportunities to expand my knowledge.
 Sadly, my quest for knowledge became quite stunted as a pastor because I rarely read books that would conflict with my Christian beliefs.
 However, when I began to have doubts about Christianity and its teachings, my thirst for knowledge kicked into high gear and I began reading books that I once would have considered heretical.

 I never made a lot of money pastoring churches.
-I never had church-provided health insurance or a retirement plan.
-The only benefits I received were a check I got once a week IF the offerings were enough.
+I never had church provided health insurance or a retirement plan.
+The only benefits I received were a check I got once a week IF the offerings were sufficient to pay me (all too often, they were not).
 Outside of the time I spent pastoring Community Baptist Church in Elmendorf, Texas, every other church I pastored paid a part-time or poverty-level wage for the full-time work I gave the church.
 I often worked outside of the church, as did Polly when I pastored Our Father’s House in West Unity, Ohio.
 I am not pointing a judgmental finger at the churches I pastored.
 Most of the churches were either small or in poverty-ridden areas.
 Over the years, I was privileged to pastor many gracious, giving poor people.
 They gave what they could.

 - I was taught to stand firm on my convictions and beliefs